kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-workloads-multiple-namespaces.md

 ## Next steps

 1. Create a Namespace for the Gateway and APIRule CRs.
-Skip the step if you already have a Namespace.
+Skip this step if you already have a Namespace.
 Run:

    ```bash
    export NAMESPACE={NAMESPACE}